Skip to content

 • Final $LOCAL — every key/value the target held at termination.

-• Trace — a Mermaid diagram of the path trodden.
-Green nodes ran and succeeded, red ran and failed, uncoloured never ticked.
-(Red nodes in a PASSing report are normal — a selector branch failing on purpose is part of the expected path.)
+The live SVG diagram of the path walked sits alongside the target execution at .abtree/executions/<id>.svg — green nodes ran and succeeded, red ran and failed, uncoloured never ticked.
+(Red nodes in a passing run are normal — a selector branch failing on purpose is part of the expected path.)

 Next